dg92/Performance-Analysis-JS/README.md

 # Performance-analysis
-Javascript array methods map,reduce,filter,find vs for loop vs vs for each vs lodash methods for basic operations and heavy data manipulations, to analyze the execution speed.
+Javascript array methods map,reduce,filter,find vs for loop vs vs for each vs lodash vs ramda methods for basic operations and heavy data manipulations, to analyze the execution speed.

 ### To run
  1. Run npm install